Aljaž Bedene: 2021: Wimbledon third round

 Bedene started his 2021 season at the first edition of the Great Ocean Road Open.
 Seeded 13th, he reached the third round and lost to fourth seed and eventual champion, Jannik Sinner.
 At the Australian Open, he was defeated in the first round by Alexander Bublik.

 In Montpellier, Bedene upset fifth seed, Jannik Sinner, in the first round.
 He was eliminated in the second round by Egor Gerasimov.
 At the Dubai Championships, he was beaten in the third round by Kei Nishikori.
 He lost in the second round of the Miami Open to 28th seed Kei Nishikori.

 Starting his clay-court season at the Sardegna Open, Bedene made it to the quarterfinals where he fell to second seed Taylor Fritz.
 In Belgrade, he beat rising American star, Sebastian Korda, in the first round in three sets.
 He was defeated in the second round by third seed and eventual finalist, Aslan Karatsev, despite having match point at 6–5 in the third set.
 At the Italian Open, he was eliminated in the final round of qualifying by Hugo Dellien.
 However, due to the withdrawal of Casper Ruud, Bedene received entry into the main draw as a lucky loser.
 He was beaten in the first round by Jan-Lennard Struff.
 After Rome, he competed at the Lyon Open.
 He upset fourth seed, David Goffin, in the second round.
 He lost in the quarterfinals to Italian rising star Lorenzo Musetti.
 Seeded seventh at the first edition of the Emilia-Romagna Open in Parma, he was defeated in the second round by Italian wildcard and eventual finalist, Marco Cecchinato.
 Ranked 56 at the French Open, he lost in the second round to 10th seed Diego Schwartzman.

 Starting his grass-court season at the Queen's Club Championships, Bedene was defeated in the first round by American Frances Tiafoe.
 In Eastbourne, he was eliminated in the first round by Márton Fucsovics in three sets.
 Ranked 64 at Wimbledon, he reached the third round for a second time in his career at this Major where he lost to seventh seed and eventual finalist, Matteo Berrettini.

 Seeded fifth at the Croatia Open, Bedene lost in the first round to Marco Cecchinato.

 2022: Third French Open third round, retirement

 At the 2022 French Open he used his protected ranking after coming back from an eight-month hiatus and reached the third round for the third time in his career at this Grand Slam.
 He lost to top seed Novak Djokovic.

-He announced that he would retire at the end of the season after the Slovenia's Davis Cup tie to become a soccer agent.
+He announced that he would retire at the end of the season after the Slovenia's Davis Cup tie to become a football agent.